 I will now make a short list of factors that influence the ranking of a website or blog online.

 1. The domain.
-Over time, the importance of the domain has fluctuated, but there are some characteristics that remain high on the list of elements influencing a site’s position.
-Thus, the domain’s age is taken into account, its hosting (free or paid), the number of owners over time, its history (whether it was penalized, inactive, constantly evolving, etc.), the extension (if it is .ro it will be better “seen” in Romania but limited abroad).
+Over time, the importance of the domain has fluctuated, but there are some characteristics that remain high on the list of elements influencing a site's position.
+Thus, the domain’s age is taken into account, its hosting (free or paid), the number of owners over time, its history (whether it was penalized, inactive, constantly evolving, etc.), the extension (if it is .ro it will be better “seen” in Romania, but limited for abroad).

 7. Mobile-friendly.
 Starting from April 2015, Google introduced the criterion or requirement that a site be responsive or have a mobile version.
 Considering that more and more users come from smartphones, this requirement is very welcome.
 As I said at the beginning of this article, the visitor is what matters, so we must adapt to their expectations.